Sigh of relief for Guiao as Gilas gets FIBA World Cup job done

 MANILA, Philippines – Mission accomplished.

-Yeng Guiao can finally breathe a huge sigh of relief as Gilas Pilipinas got the job done by becoming one of the 32 nations which will advance to the 2019 FIBA World Cup in China.
+Yeng Guiao can finally breathe a huge sigh of relief as Gilas Pilipinas got the job done by becoming one of the 32 nations that will advance to the 2019 FIBA World Cup in China.

 In order to book a trip to the World Cup, the Philippines needed to defeat Kazakhstan in its last Asian Qualifiers match and for either of Lebanon, Jordan or Japan to lose their final game.